 Remember that four-to-six week wait?
 That doesn’t include how long you and your agent take to compare various policies.
 But it's a crucial step you simply cannot afford to rush.

 Disability insurance policies have many moving parts and optional features.
 That's why it’s important to work with your agent to identify which add-ons are must-haves for doctors like yourself.

 You should also comparison shop by requesting multiple quotes from different carriers.
 This is the easiest way to find the best available coverage at the lowest cost.

 Once you've done your due diligence, it's time to apply.

-The next step is completing your application form, is usually two pages or so.
-This will gather personal information, employment history and a basic medical profile.
+The next step is completing your application form, which is usually two pages or so.
+This will gather personal information, employment history, and a basic medical profile.

 As simple as it may sound, be sure to answer all questions.
 Missing information will lead to delays in processing.
 The same goes for inaccurate or conflicting information.

 Once you have submitted your application, it's time for your disability insurance medical exam.
 Also known as a paramedical exam, this may take several days or more to schedule.
 It all depends on how your availability corresponds with available technicians.